Low Fees - Payment Plans - Evening & Weekend Appointments

 COURT HEARING IN YOUR BANKRUPTCY CASE (called the Meeting of Creditors)

-In each bankruptcy case, the law requires a Court appointed "Trustee" to question each debtor about his or her financial affairs.
+In every bankruptcy case, the law requires a Court appointed "Trustee" to question each debtor about his or her financial affairs.
 You must attend a Court hearing for this and bring a picture ID with your social security number to your hearing.
 You must also bring to your hearing the following documents: tax returns for the last two years, your car titles, pay stubs, retirement account statements and bank statements for the month in which your bankruptcy is filed, any life insurance policies you have and loan closing statements for loans taken within the last three years.
 Other documents may also be required by the Trustee.

 THE TRUSTEE A Trustee is a local attorney who is appointed by the United States Trustee (an arm of the United States Dept. of Justice) to administer your bankruptcy case.
 The Trustee has certain powers, as a matter of law, to order your full and complete cooperation in your bankruptcy case.
 There are numerous powers available to a Trustee.
 It is important that you follow all instructions given to you to successfully complete your bankruptcy case.